benjamin-hodgson/Pidgin/README.md

 Tutorial
 --------

+There's a tutorial on using Pidgin to parse a subset of Prolog [on my website](https://www.benjamin.pizza/posts/2019-12-08-parsing-prolog-with-pidgin.html).

 ### Getting started

 Pidgin is a _parser combinator library_, a lightweight, high-level, declarative tool for constructing parsers.
 Parsers written with parser combinators look like a high-level specification of a language's grammar, but they're expressed within a general-purpose programming language and require no special tools to produce executable code.
 Parser combinators are more powerful than regular expressions - they can parse a larger class of languages - but simpler and easier to use than parser generators like ANTLR.